aosabook/500lines/sampler/README.md

 is one of the most commonly used distributions.
 They are used to model many types of random variables, such as TODO: list some examples

+The Gaussian distribution has two *parameters*: the mean, $\mu$, and variance, $\sigma^2$.
+These parameters specify the location and shape of the distribution.

 #### Evaluating the Gaussian PDF

 TODO